Bangladesh Environment Conservation Act, 1995: The Director General

-Upon approving this act the government established the Department of Environment and the Department of Environment will be headed by a Director General (Bangladesh Environmental Conservation Act, 1995).
+Upon approving the Bangladesh Environmental Conservation Act, 1995, the government established the Department of Environment, which is to be headed by a Director General.
 The Director General can set up any rules and measures that he may consider will help conserve the country's environment and may improve the environment's standards.
 The Director General can work with other agencies that the Director General thinks can effectively aid in their goal.

 The Director General can introduce rules and regulations that can help prevent accidents that can potentially damage and pollute the environment, the Director General can also direct the clean-up of any spill or major environmental disaster and issue directions to undo the damage that was done on the environment.
 The Director General can issue directions and rules pertaining to the use, storage, transportation, import and export of any hazardous materials.
 The Director General can also conduct research on conserving and improving the environment and can receive assistance from any organisation to effectively conduct the research.
 For example, the Director General may conduct research on the quality of drinking water and setup regulations that can improve the quality of the countries drinking water by working with the Bangladesh Water Development Board.

 The Director-General can use the media and newspapers to publicize any information about how to prevent and control the country's pollution.
 The Director General can also advise the Government from allowing the manufacturing of certain products that can damage the country's environment, like if the commodity is made out of an endangered species pelt the Director General can advise the Government to pass a law outlawing the hunting of the hypothetical animal.

 The Director General can also fine and shut down any companies that are causing significant harm to the country's environment and can heavily regulate the way companies operate, before demanding that the company shut down the Director General must first send the owner of the company a written notice and give them a time limit to respond to the notice but if the owner fails to comply by the given time then the Director General may issue the closure of the company and also the Director General can also direct the electricity, gas, telephone and water provider of the company to stop servicing them because of their inability to follow the rules and regulations.
 The Director General may also request the help of any law enforcement or Government authority to enforce the rules and regulations set by the Director General.

 In September 2009, the four rivers around the capital city Dhaka - Buriganga River, Shitalakshya River, Turag River and Balu River - have been declared by the Department of Environment as ECAs.